Please read HOW TO and SUBMISSION EMAIL as well as this page before submitting your haiku.

 Third Round – Short List for the Featured Haiku Writer

 It’s at this point I see how many entries have 5 haiku that are left in the running.
-These are the ones that are short-listed for the Featured Haiku Writer slot.
+These are the ones that are short-listed for the two Featured Haiku Writer slots.

 If there are 2 or more on the shortlist, I ask the artist who has provided the image for the current theme to choose their favourite collection of haiku from those submitted to them on the shortlist.
-Whoever is chosen by the artist is the Featured Haiku Writer for the current theme and has all 5 of their haiku are published on Pure Haiku.
+Whoever is chosen by the artist is the Artist’s Choice for the current theme.
+Once the artist has chosen their favourite submission, I will then choose my favourite haiku collection from those left on the submissions short-list; this is the Curator’s Choice.
+Both featured haiku writers will have all 5 of their haiku published here at Pure Haiku.

-Once the Featured Writer has been chosen, I then select the best haiku from both those on the shortlist and those who have been successful in round two.
+Once the Featured Writers have been chosen, I then select the best haiku from both those on the shortlist and those who have been successful in round two.

 Once I have determined which haiku will be published, I send out acceptance, results or rejection emails to everyone who has submitted work.